Main agreement Finance Norway - NITO

 Each company should have a wage policy adapted to internal company conditions.

 The company shall determine the individual member's salary after an objective assessment of competence, skill, work effort, experience and the position's area of responsibility and work, as well as the individual's development since the previous assessment.
-Work as a union representative must be treated in the same way as other work in the company.
+Work as a union representative can provide qualifications that are included in this assessment.

 Individual salary determination requires dialogue, such as a salary discussion, between manager and employee.
 The individual member can ask the company for a reason for the salary determination.